U.N. Security Council to meet on Israeli-Palestinian violence

 U.N. spokesman Stephane Dujarric said on Tuesday Secretary‑General Ban Ki-moon "would find that the apparent excessive use of force by Israeli security forces is also troubling and demands serious review, as it only serves to exacerbate the situation, leading to a vicious cycle of needless bloodshed."

-The United States, Israel's long-time ally and protector on the 15-nation Security Council, has traditionally balked at proposed council statements of condemnation of Israeli actions against Palestinians, even if they criticise both sides.
+The United States, Israel's long-time ally and protector on the 15-nation Security Council, has traditionally balked at proposed council statements of condemnation of Israeli actions against Palestinians, even if they criticize both sides.

 However, State Department spokesman John Kirby said this week that, while Israel has a right to protect itself, "we've certainly seen some reports of what many would consider excessive use of force."